Cross-validation to evaluate classification performance.

 A character specifying an additional label for the cross-validation run.

-A list of parameters that will be used to overwrite default settings of transformation, selection, or model-building functions or parameters which will be passed into the data cleaning function.
-The names of the list must be one of "prepare", "select", "train", "predict".
-To remove one of the defaults (see the article titled Parameter Tuning Presets for crossValidate and Their Customisation on the website), specify the list element to be NULL.
-For the valid element names in the "prepare" list, see ?prepareData.
+A list of parameters that will be used to overwrite default settings of transformation, selection, or model-building functions or parameters which will be passed into the data cleaning function or cross-validation mode used for parameter tuning.
+Each name of a list element is a list and must be one of

 Default: 0.
 A number between 0 and 3 for the amount of progress messages to give.
 A higher number will produce more messages as more lower-level functions print messages.